sumtig/talkomatic-imagebot/README.md

 4. have fun!
 # info
 made fully by claude, to be actually a working bot. do `npm install` in the folder.
+FOR VIDEO FUNCTIONALITY, create a folder called 'videos'. put an animation in there with every frame being seperated with 2 enters.
+example:

+frame 1

+frame 2

+etc.
+add a 'name-config.txt' when adding the animation. add a 'delay: desired number' inside it. hope this does your day!